Academic Catalog

 Lab Content

-B. Create a standard AWS Relational Database and verify that is is functioning correctly
+5. Create a standard AWS Relational Database (RDS) and establish MySQL Workbench connectivity

 1. Install and verify the dataset of recent bank closures required by the FDIC, the Federal Deposit Insurance Corporation (dataset will be provided)

-E. Install and connect to a Amazon DynamoDB noSQL database
+11. Install and connect to a Amazon DynamoDB NoSQL database using NoSQL Workbench

 Special Facilities and/or Equipment

-D. When taught via Foothill Global Access on the internet, students must have currently existing email accounts and ongoing access to computers with internet capabilities.
+5. Students must have email accounts and ongoing access to computers with internet capabilities.

 Method(s) of Evaluation